vitorgalvao/alfred-workflows/PinPlus/README.md

 The `unread_order` Workflow Environment Variable affects the display of `pun`.
 Valid options are `oldest_first` and `newest_first`, defaulting to the latter.

-`:pinpluslaunchd` will install (or later remove, running the same command) a `launchd` service to seamlessly fetch bookmarks every hour.
+`:pinpluslaunchd` will install (or later remove, running the same command) a `launchd` agent to seamlessly fetch bookmarks every hour.

 ![](https://i.imgur.com/sstjtK2.png)